 The Pell Grant is based almost exclusively on income, and is designed to lower the cost of tuition for low-to-middle income families.
 Pell Grant amounts are set every summer, and are currently around $6,000 per year.
 Students will receive varying amounts depending on the size of their EFC, but is typically for families whose EFC is below $6,000.
 The Pell Grant is free money, and does not have to be repaid, but must be reapplied for each year with a new FAFSA.

 Any student who completes the FAFSA is automatically eligible for student, or Stafford, loans.
-Like the Pell Grant, loan maximums and interest rates are set every year, but generally begin around $5,000 per year with a 5% interest rate.
+Like the Pell Grant, loan maximums and interest rates are set every year, but generally begin around $5,000 per year.
 Stafford Loans are divided into two categories - subsidized and unsubsidized.
 Subsidized Stafford Loans have the same interest rate, but while the student maintains enrollment in school, does not accrue interest for the student.
 Unsubsidized Stafford Loans function like a regular loan, with interest that accrues right away.
 While all students qualify for Stafford Loans, the amount in each category is determined by the individual schools.
 Both loans do not require repayment until 6 months after the student is no longer enrolled.
 Students always have the option to decline the use of student loans - completing the FAFSA does not automatically enroll anyone in the federal loan program.

 What do I need for the FAFSA?

 Over the years of completing FAFSAs with families, I have found that the hardest part is gathering all the documents required to submit.
 Once you have all the information you need, actually completing it is relatively easy!
 The most important documents are your federal taxes from the prior year- best in the form of W2s, 1040s, 1098s, and/or 1099s.
-Many of the questions pulls directly from these statements.
-FAFSA also allows you to link directly to your taxes through the IRS Data Retrieval Tool.
+Many of the questions pull directly from these statements.
+The FAFSA also allows you to link directly to your taxes through the IRS Data Retrieval Tool.
 This is the easiest way to ensure you are entering the right information in the right places.
 The FAFSA also takes into account any available cash that can be used to pay for college, from everyday checking and savings accounts to 529s, stocks and bonds, and mutual funds.
 Make sure you have the balances of all of these accounts ready to go.
 Any mortgage or retirement accounts are not included.

 What is the CSS Profile?